 Pre-revenue businesses typically have a product or service ready to launch but need the necessary funds to cover the business’s equipment, real estate, payroll, and overhead costs.
 For example, you decide to open a restaurant in your local area.
 You have enough funds to establish a location, hire a staff and start your business.
 However, in the beginning, the cost of payroll, mortgage, equipment, and supplies equals or exceeds the revenue you bring in.
 The restaurant would be considered a pre-revenue business until it can begin bringing in a substantial profit.

 The solution for pre-revenue companies is small business loans.
 With the right small business loan, companies can receive the funds they need to meet extra costs and invest them in making a future profit for their business.
 However, because traditional banks are reluctant to assist start-ups, pre-revenue companies need to look elsewhere.
 Fortunately, online loan lenders can get you the funds you need in days and assist you with the approval process.

 Pre-Revenue Business Loan Options

 While being a pre-revenue business can be challenging, it doesn’t mean you’re limited in funding options.
-A savvy business owner can get the funds they need to boost their business to success if they know their options.
+Savvy business owners can get the funds they need to boost their businesses to success if they know their options.
 The most significant limiting factor for new or pre-revenue companies is a lack of reliable credit scores for their business.
 Typically, banks only lend to businesses that have been in business for 2+ years and base the terms on the business’s yearly cash flow and credit score.

 Personal Loans for Pre-Revenue Businesses